ritkamargoritka/english-for-designers/featured-project/aromatoff.md

 **Development Process**

-- Created sketches;
+- Created sketches of new logo and concept design;

-- Selected color palettes and scents;
+- Selected color palettes by scents;

 - Developed an online promotion strategy.